Victhereum/MinimalApi-main/README.md

 ## Features

-### December 1, 2021
-* Implemented DTO for Input and Output.
-* Bug Fix - the /history endpoint was not returning any data.

-### November 24, 2021
-* Token Authentication and Open API changes related to that.

-### November 14, 2021
-* GraphQL Implementation using HotChocolate
-	- Query
-	- Mutation
-	- Subscription

-### November 11, 2021
 * CRUD operations using Minimal API .NET 6.0 and Sql Server
 * Health Checks implementation for Minimal APIs
 * Open API - Support for Tags